 To make things even simpler, here are step-by-step photos to help you every step of the way.

 Start by preheating the oven to 350 degrees.
 Line a 9x5 loaf pan with parchment paper and set aside.

 Now it's simple to mix it up.
-Start by adding all the dry ingredients into your mixing bowl and whisk them all together.
+Combine flour with the rest of the dry ingredients in a large bowl and whisk them all together.

-Then add all the wet ingredients, except the melted butter.
+Then add all the wet ingredients to the flour mixture, except the melted butter.
 Mix them up until just combined.

-The last step is to carefully fold the melted butter in the batter.
-Gently.
-Once just barely incorporated, pour into prepared pan and bake about an hour.
+The last step is to carefully fold the melted butter in the batter, gently until it's just incorporated.

 For all measurements and a more detailed guide, check out the recipe card at the bottom of this page.
 Check this video out for another way to see step by step directions.